thomruns/NexterTKD/README.md

 ## Branch Gallery
 Styling for a complex image gallery, featuring 14 images of different size and orientation, using a CSS grid of 8 columns/7 rows.
 Note that height property and object-fit:cover property are required on the images to make this work.

+## Branch Footer
+Styling for the simple footer section